-Keyword Option Description UN= usernum sary only if the another user's catalogs, the u mission (referent the file must be the user must has automatic other users if number.
-This parameter is neces- e permanent file involved resides in catalog.
-To be able to access other user must be granted explicit per- to the PERMIT control statement), be a semiprivate or public file, or have automatic permission.
-A user permission to files in catalogs of his user number contains asterisks, erisk characters match the other imber. access validat: catalog mode/ rd is used to establish alternate ion (that is, PERMIT checking and category checking) even if the speci- per is the one under which the job eing run.
-PW= passwrd character pass he option of specifying a 1- to 7- sword for a file.
-This password ied whenever alternate users access PW to 7-character as a single-lin the added security of specifying a 1- password for a file by including it he record in the INPUT file.
-This t be specified whenever alternate the file.
-CT= ct specify the me be selected wh es fall into three categories which thod of access.
-This option must ten the file is saved, defined, or categories are: · P or PRIVATE Private files are available for access only by the originator or those to whom the originator has explicitly granted permission (re- fer to the PERMIT control statement).
-S or SPRIV Semiprivate files are available for access by all users who know the file name, user number, and password.
+Keyword Option Description UN= usernum Alternate user number.
+This parameter is neces- sary only if the permanent file involved resides in another user's catalog.
+To be able to access other catalogs, the user must be granted explicit per- mission (refer to the PERMIT control statement), the file must be a semiprivate or public file, or the user must have automatic permission.
+A user has automatic permission to files in catalogs of other users if his user number contains asterisks, and all nonasterisk characters match the other user's user number.
+The UN keyword is used to establish alternate access validation (that is, PERMIT checking and catalog mode/category checking) even if the speci- fied user number is the one under which the job is currently being run.
+PW= passwrd The user has the option of specifying a 1- to 7- character password for a file.
+This password must be specified whenever alternate users access the file.
+PW The user has the added security of specifying a 1- to 7-character password for a file by including it as a single-line record in the INPUT file.
+This password must be specified whenever alternate users access the file.
+CT= ct Permanent files fall into three categories which specify the method of access.
+This option must be selected when the file is saved, defined, or changed.
+The categories are: P Private files are available for or access only by the originator or PRIVATE those to whom the originator has explicitly granted permission (re- fer to the PERMIT control statement).
+S Semiprivate files are available for or access by all users who know the SPRIV file name, user number, and password.
 The system records in the originator's catalog the user number of each user who accessed the file, the number of accesses, and the date and time of the last access.
-PU or PUBLIC Public files are available for ac- cess by all users who know the file name, user number, and pass- word.
+PUPublic files are available for ac- cess by all users who know the PUBLICPUBLICfile name, user number, and pass- word.
 The system records the number of times the file was ac- cessed but does not record user numbers or the last access date and time.
-1-8-2 60435400 J
+60435400 J